boki94ns/THM-SOC-Analyst-Portfolio/Lab-02-Firewall-Blocked-URL-Investigation/README.md

 The internal host `10.20.2.17` attempted an outbound TCP connection to destination IP `67.199.248.11` over destination port `80`.
 The requested URL was `http://bit.ly/3sHkX3da12340`.
 The firewall action was `blocked`, and the triggered rule was `Blocked Websites`.

 **Analysis:**
-This is an outbound web-browsing attempt from an internal host to an external destination.
+This was an outbound web-browsing attempt from an internal host to an external destination.
 Destination port `80` indicates HTTP traffic.
 The URL is a Bitly shortened link, which is suspicious because URL shorteners can hide the final destination and are often abused in phishing campaigns.

+At this point, the alert should not be treated as proof that the internal host is compromised.
+The correct interpretation is that an internal host attempted to access a blacklisted external URL and the firewall successfully blocked the connection.

 ---